This tofu pad Thai is just as delicious as the classic dish, but with a vegetarian twist!

 2. While noodles are cooking in a medium size bowl thoroughly mix together the sauce ingredients and reserve for later.

-3. Heat up a large fry pan over medium heat for 1-2 minutes.
+3. Heat up a large skillet over medium heat for 1-2 minutes.
 Once heated add sesame oil until there is a shine to it (approximately 1 minute).
 Add your diced tofu and allow to crisp until golden brown, about 2-3 minutes.
 Using tongs, flip your tofu until every side is golden brown and crispy.
 When ready, remove and place on a paper towel lined plate.

 4. When the tofu is out of the pan, add the garlic, shallots, green onion and chili flakes.
 Cook for about 2 minutes until fragrant.